 Share your thoughts on London's Poverty Profile and win £200 in vouchers ahead of Christmas!
 Take our 5-minute survey to be entered in the draw.

 What is fuel poverty?

-A household in England is defined as being in fuel poverty if it is in a property rated D or worse for energy efficiency, and its disposable income (that is, its remaining income after housing and energy costs are paid) would be below the poverty line (60% of the national median income).
+A household in England is defined as being in fuel poverty if it is in a property rated D or worse for energy efficiency, and its disposable income (that is, its remaining income after housing and energy costs are paid) is below the poverty line (60% of the national median income).
 This is known as the Low Income Low Energy Efficiency (LILEE) metric.
 The rapid rise in costs of gas and electricity in the UK, caused largely by energy supply shortages, means that a large number of properties are likely move into fuel poverty soon.

-With the imminent announcements of significantly elevated domestic fuel rate caps, and only slow progress towards insulating older houses, the fuel poverty map may look significantly worse when 2022 data is available and analysed.
+Due to rising energy costs, the fuel poverty map may look significantly worse when 2022 data is available and analysed.